Health Insurance for International Students

 What is covered by the insurance plan?

 The plan provides comprehensive coverage, including preventative care and wellness visits, urgent care, hospital stays and emergency visits, prescriptions, and more.
 It also provides benefits for repatriation of remains and medical evacuation.
-Full details are available in the GeoBlue International Student Health Insurance Guide 2022-23.
+Full details are available in the GeoBlue International Student Health Insurance Guide.

 Does the CMU-managed plan provide dental and vision coverage?

 No, the CMU-managed plan does not provide dental or vision benefits.
+It is not common in the U.S. for medical insurance to include coverage for dental or vision care.
 Students may seek separate plans for these needs on their own if desired.
+Two well-known national companies that you may consider are:

 How does the insurance work?
 Is someone available to explain the details to me?

 CMU’s insurance provider has dedicated customer agents who specialize in working with international students.
-Customer service is available in many foreign languages and they understand the types of questions you may have as you become familiar with the U.S. healthcare system, including explaining terms such as in-network, primary care provider, pre-existing conditions, deductibles, co-pays, claims, etc. Additional guidance will be provided to students as we continue to implement the insurance plan.
+Customer service is available in multiple languages and they understand the types of questions you may have as you become familiar with the U.S. healthcare system, including explaining terms such as in-network, primary care provider, pre-existing conditions, deductibles, co-pays, claims, etc.

 I have a spouse and/or children; are they eligible for the health insurance?